Top GNWT Menu

 Introduction

 1. Employee performance and behaviour is expected to contribute toward the achievement of the organization's goals and objectives.
 When an employee's performance or behaviour is unsatisfactory, corrective action must be taken.
-Corrective action will follow the process of progressive discipline when the situation is a result of inappropriate behaviour or unsatisfactory performance when the employee has the ability to perform at an acceptable level but chooses not to do so.
+Corrective action will follow the process of progressive discipline when the situation is a result of inappropriate behaviour or unsatisfactory performance where the employee has the ability to perform at an acceptable level but chooses not to do so.

 top